realblingy/BigBrain/README.md

 * 03/11: (Backend adjustments) Changed the "active" field of the quiz object to be either the Session ID of an active session, or null if no section is active.
 Previously it was a boolean which wasn't very useful.
 * 03/11: (Backend adjustments) Invalid routes now return HTTP 404; Correction on how multiple answers are dealt with in custom.js; assertOwnsQuiz correctly working.
 * 05/11: Added "This login button, when clicked, returns you to the login screen." to `2.1.3`.
 Removed "The time it took them to complete each question" from `2.4.3`
+* 07/11: "QuizId.Active" now correctly returns an integer (instead of string). "quizId" on `GET /admin/quiz/{quizid}/start` removed from swagger docs to be consistent with implementation; fixed bug where timeout was not working correctly with seconds.

 ## 1. Background & Motivation